-Fuel Your Body Right in Order to Study
+Fuel Your Body

-Energy drinks, coffee, candy, and chips are great late-night snacks, right?
-Absolutely not.
-Downing energy drinks or multiple cups of coffee isn’t ideal to help you study at night.
+Chugging energy drinks or multiple cups of coffee isn’t ideal to help you study at night.
 Those fluids are filled with sugar, which can lead to a crash.
-One sugary drink won’t hurt you but drink a lot of water.
+One sugary drink won’t hurt you but do not go overboard.
+Prioritize drinking water instead.
 Staying extra hydrated will keep your energy up and help you concentrate.

 - A mini charcuterie board with cheese and meats

-- Dark chocolate, tastes good and helps blood flow
+- Dark chocolate (tastes good and helps blood flow!)

 How to Pull an All-Nighter